nadiamariduena/ar-foundation-and-unity-01_setup-for-Android/7__AR-imageTracking.md

     //8 here we will iterate through the images foreach (var trackedImage in args.added)
  {
+     Debug.Log(trackedImage.name);
-     Debug.Log(trackedImage.name); //like a console log }
+     //like a console log
+     /// the name corresponds to the name inside the component where i added the size of the image }
 }